+In these cases, typography can be a designer’s best tool for creating visual interest using only words.
 After all, letters are just a different type of picture, and when you utilize interesting typography in your printed designs, you have the potential to reverse the paradigm and make your words worth a thousand pictures.

 The company’s signature ampersand (&) is a good example of typography used effectively in a brand’s logo.
 The ampersand appears on everything, from labels and letterheads to a wax seal on official documents, helping to reinforce the brand’s identity at every opportunity.

+The vibrant typography utilizes overlapping shapes to create a unique look that’s reminiscent of fabric patterns.
+(Learn how to produce a similar text effect by following along this tutorial: Creating Retro Folded Typography Using Photoshop.)
 The font is on the large side to make it easy to read, while still maintaining the fashion-forward attitude of a brand that is confident and trendsetting.

 The backside of the business card uses a different font for each line of copy.
 Normally, this would be a huge design faux pas — design best practices suggest that we should use only a few fonts — but the designer manages to pull it off well, creating a unique look that makes the brand seem bold and daring.